Season or Heat Cycle In Dogs

 75% of all the dogs I have owned have been rescues.
 The others I bought as puppies, to be trained as gundogs or sniffer dogs.

+Read Charlies Background.
 Part of his story is in Fearful and Timid Dogs.
-When I finish my first book, I will write more about Charlie’s amazing fortitude, and his ability to overcome some of the worst starts in life I have ever heard of.
+When I finish my first book, I will write more about Charlie’s amazing fortitude, and his ability to overcome some of the worst starts in life I have ever heard of or had to treat.

 I will also mention the brilliant work of a vet nurse, now a dog trainer, Who literally saved him from being slowly beaten to death, when others almost ignored his plight.